Ry0taK/blog.ryotak.me/content/post/cdnjs-remote-code-execution-en.md

 `GITHUB_REPO_API_KEY` was an API key for [robocdnjs](https://github.com/robocdnjs), which belongs to [cdnjs](https://github.com/cdnjs) organization, and had write permission against each repository.
 This means it was possible to tamper arbitrary libraries on the cdnjs or tamper the cdnjs.com itself.

-Also, `WORKERS_KV_API_TOKEN` had permission against KV of Cloudflare Workers that is used in the cdnjs, it could be used to tamper the libraries on KV cache.
+Also, `WORKERS_KV_API_TOKEN` had permission against KV of Cloudflare Workers that is used in the cdnjs, it could be used to tamper the libraries on the KV cache.
 By combining these permissions, the core part of cdnjs, such as the origin data of cdnjs, the KV cache, and even the cdnjs website, could be completely tampered.

 ## Conclusion